• Skip to primary navigation

 Summary

-The legal challenge began in 2015, when Tierra Digna, representing Afro-Colombian and Indigenous communities in the Atrato basin, filed an acción de tutela (constitutional protection writ) against multiple national and local authorities, alleging that inaction by the State enabled illegal mining, logging, and river pollution that threatened human rights and environmental integrity.
-In earlier instances, courts had declined to proceed or demanded other procedural routes; the Constitutional Court ultimately accepted the case as a structural tutela addressing systemic violations.
+In 2015, Tierra Digna, representing Afro-Colombian and Indigenous communities in the Atrato basin, filed an acción de tutela (a petition for immediate protection of fundamental rights) against national and local authorities, arguing that inaction by the State enabled illegal mining, logging, and river pollution that threatened human rights and ecological integrity.
+In pervious instances, courts had declined to proceed or demanded other procedural routes.
+The Constitutional Court ultimately accepted the case as a structural tutela addressing systemic violations.

-• Suspend mining projects and concessions until adequate safeguards are implemented.
+• to suspend mining projects and mining concessions until adequate safeguards are implemented.

-• Promote epidemiological and toxicological studies, alternative livelihood strategies, and restoration of biocultural practices disrupted by pollution and displacement.
+• to promote epidemiological and toxicological studies, alternative livelihood strategies, and restoration of biocultural practices disrupted by pollution and displacement.

-• Integrate the river’s rights into national development plans and sectoral policies (mining, energy, environment).
+• to integrate the river’s rights into national development plans and sectoral policies (mining, energy, environment).

 Ecosystem & Community Context

-The Atrato River runs through northwestern Colombia, flowing about 650–750 km from the Western Cordillera to the Caribbean Sea.
-Afro-Colombian and Indigenous communities have long depended on the river for water, food, transport, and culture.
-The region is one of Colombia’s richest in biodiversity but also marked by poverty, weak infrastructure, and legacy neglect by state institutions.
-In recent decades, illegal gold mining, deforestation, sedimentation, and toxic runoff have severely degraded water quality, disrupted aquatic life, and exposed communities to health hazards.
+The Atrato River runs 650–750 km through northwestern Colombia from the Western Cordillera to the Caribbean Sea.
+The region is one of Colombia’s most biodiversity rich areas, but is also suffers from poverty, weak infrastructure, and legacy neglect by state institutions.
+The Afro-Colombian and Indigenous communities living along the river have depended on the waterway for water, food, transport, and culture for centuries.
+In recent decades, illegal gold mining, deforestation, sedimentation, and toxic runoff have severely degraded water quality, aquatic life, and exposed communities to health hazards.

 Impact Statement